Authored by the expert who managed and guided the team behind the South Africa Property Pack

 Where do most expats come from in Cape Town in 2026?

-The expat population in Cape Town is a mix of remote workers and digital nomads (particularly since the Remote Work Visa launched in 2025), corporate transferees in finance and tech, NGO and academic professionals, and lifestyle migrants or retirees seeking coastal living at a fraction of European costs.
+The expat community in Cape Town in 2026 is a genuine mix of remote workers and digital nomads (boosted by South Africa's remote work visa), corporate transferees in finance and tech, NGO and academic staff, and lifestyle migrants or retirees settling along the coast or in the winelands.

 Where do most expats live in Cape Town in 2026?

-As of early 2026, expats in Cape Town concentrate in three main areas: the Atlantic Seaboard (Sea Point, Green Point, Mouille Point, De Waterkant, Camps Bay), the City Bowl (Gardens, Oranjezicht, Tamboerskloof, Vredehoek), and the Southern Suburbs (Constantia, Newlands, Claremont, Rondebosch).
+As of early 2026, the top neighborhoods where expats concentrate in Cape Town are along the Atlantic Seaboard (Sea Point, Green Point, Mouille Point, Camps Bay), in the City Bowl (Gardens, Oranjezicht, Tamboerskloof, De Waterkant), and in the southern suburbs (Newlands, Claremont, Constantia).

 Are expats moving in or leaving Cape Town in 2026?

-As of early 2026, Cape Town is experiencing a net inflow of expats, visible through strong rental demand (Western Cape leads South Africa in rent growth), non-resident property purchases exceeding R1 billion in early 2025, and waiting lists at international schools.
+As of early 2026, the overall trend for Cape Town is a net inflow of expats, visible through sustained rental demand pressure in the Western Cape and a growing share of non-resident property purchases in the province.

 Get fresh and reliable information about the market in Cape Town